Adobe-TCS/xml-documentation/core-capabilities/publishing/dita-ot-plugin-customizations/customizing-pdf-plugins/configuring-custom-fonts.md

 	</font>

-## Step 3
+## Step 3 - DITA OT PDF Font Mapping
+The DITA OT contains a file DITA_OT_DIR/plugins/org.dita.pdf2/cfg/fo/font-mappings.xml that maps logical fonts used in the XSLT stylesheets to physical fonts that will be used by the FO processor to generate the PDF output.
-Add the font logical name into font-mapping file of the plugin, e.g. if you want to configure font for PDF plugin in DITA-OT it can be found at DITA-OT\plugins\org.dita.pdf2\cfg\fo\font-mappings.xml
+Add the font logical name into font-mapping file of the plugin, e.g. if you want to configure font for PDF plugin in DITA-OT, refer information below:
-	- The **font-face** element included in each element **physical-font** having the attribute **char-set="default"** must contain the name of the font
+- The **font-face** element included in each element **physical-font** having the attribute **char-set="default"** must contain the name of the font, sample snippets given below.

+- Plugin FO XSL will refer to the aliases defined in this file as given below:
 	<aliases>
 		<alias name="Gotham">Gotham</alias>
 	</aliases>

+- then it looks to see if the alias given above has a logical-font definition and if so, it will use the physical-font specified there

 	<logical-font name="Gotham">
 		<physical-font char-set="default">